The Caldecott Medal

 - More information about the Caldecott Medal: this link leads to the official site for the Caldecott, which includes a complete list of past winners.

-- Overlooked by the Caldecott?, by Elizabeth Bluemle: Some illustrators who have not been recognized.
+- Overlooked by the Caldecott?, by Elizabeth Bluemle: Some illustrators who have not been recognized (from 2011).

-- More Women Artists Deserve the Caldecott Medal, from Kirkus Reviews. new
+- More Women Artists Deserve the Caldecott Medal, from Kirkus Reviews (2020).

 - Newbery, Caldecott, and Printz by Gender, by Elizabeth Bluemle: An interesting analysis.